codingforpleasure/customized-workspace/README.md

 - multitail (brew install multitail)
 - hub - cli tool for github (brew install hub && alias git=hub)
 - pyenv - Managing easily and switching between multiple versions of Python
+- github-markdown-toc - Easily generate Table Of Content for given markdown file.

 Soon I'll be posting a script for doing all those installs in a snap of a finger.